Content marketing: predictions from 39 of the world’s top B2B marketers, email marketers and social media experts

 Now, Ambal really put a lot of work in this eBook and besides great opinions, it includes 11 useful content marketing and dozens of great resources.

-So, for once believe me, and download that eBook here (you don’t have to register), the PDF opens right away.
+So, download that eBook here (you don’t have to register), the PDF opens right away.

 And if you’re not really a eBook kind of person, check out Ambal’s slideshare version of the eBook below.
 I guess you’ll want to download it afterwards.